Why Your Charts Don't Get Shared (And Chartr's Do)

 What Separates Good From Great

-The best data communicators, Chartr, Visual Capitalist, The Economist’s graphic detail team, share one habit: they treat the chart as supporting evidence, not as the star of the show.
+The best data communicators (Chartr, Visual Capitalist, The Economist’s graphic detail team) share one habit: they treat the chart as supporting evidence, not the star of the show.
 The insight leads.
 The visual confirms.

 But the best communicators fell in love with their insight and show only what supports it.
 Everything else gets cut.
 Not because it’s uninteresting, but because it dilutes the message.
 You can always make a second chart.

 None of this requires expensive tools or technical sophistication.
-These principles work in Excel.
-They work in Google Sheets.
-They work in ggplot2, D3, Datawrapper, Matplotlib, or whatever you already know.
-The design decisions matter more than the technology.
+These principles work in Excel, Google Sheets, ggplot2, D3, Datawrapper, or whatever you already know.
 A simple bar chart with a clear headline, clean typography, and disciplined color will outperform a technically impressive interactive visualization every single time.

 Not because the internet has bad taste.
 Because the internet has three seconds.